-This intermittent leave presents the opportunity for FMLA abuse.
+This intermittent leave presents the opportunity for intermittent FMLA abuse.
 It generally stems from insufficient employer documentation, poor management training, or improper internal policies and procedures.
-Employers should consider the following steps to ensure proper use of FMLA, and cut the potential for abuse.
+Employers should have protocols in place to prevent employees from abusing FMLA leave in the first place.

-Maintain clear and consistent policies.
+Maintain clear and consistent policies regarding FMLA regulations.
 This will ensure that everyone in your company understands their rights and responsibilities.
 Publish the policies in your personnel handbook, and review them on a regular basis.
 Share information with your staff about the availability of FMLA should they need it, and the steps to request leave.

 There is always a need for flexibility.
 With FMLA, it’s advisable to follow the letter of the law, including enforcing the notification requirements.
 Employees should use accrued paid time off before FMLA leave kicks in, obtain certain types of documentation to support the leave, request that appointments be scheduled outside of work hours when possible.
 You should also prohibit employment at another job while on FMLA leave.